ryanmcgrath/cacao/CONTRIBUTING.md

    rustup component add clippy-preview
    ```

-3. Run clippy using cargo from the root of your alchemy repo.
+3. Run clippy nightly using cargo from the root of your Cacao repo.
    ```
-   cargo clippy
+   cargo +nightly clippy
    ```
    Each PR needs to compile without warning.

-4. Run rustfmt using cargo from the root of your alchemy repo.
+4. Run rustfmt nightly using cargo from the root of your Cacao repo.

    To see changes that need to be made, run

    ```
-   cargo fmt --all -- --check
+   cargo +nightly fmt --all -- --check
    ```

    If all code is properly formatted (e.g. if you have not made any changes),